Thomas245166/Thomas245166.github.io/README.md

 Plays the sound from the game of the pokeball closing/opening

 #### Star Destoryer
-No star destoryer can be complete with a Darth Vader Voice line.
+No star destroyer can be complete with a Darth Vader Voice line.
 Will say "You should have not returned" when clicked

 #### Triceratops